 This is probably the biggest no-no for me now.
-I will very unlikely get into a business partnership with a good friend and even think twice with a business relationship with an acquittance.
+I will very unlikely get into a business partnership with a good friend and even think twice about a business relationship with an acquittance.

 Having joint ventures with clearly defined work roles and responsibilities is different and can still be very productive and profitable.

 Ensuring a business partnership lasts and stays the course you need to share the same vision.

 In some cases, the scale of your new venture may be out of sync with your partner.
 This has certainly been the case with me on a few occasions.